retroenv/nesgo/cmd/nesgodisasm/README.md

 * Translates known RAM addresses to aliases
 * Traces the program execution flow to differentiate between code and data
 * Supports undocumented 6502 CPU opcodes
+* Supports branching into opcode parts of an instruction
 * Does not output trailing zero bytes of banks by default
 * Flexible architecture that allows it to create output modules for other assemblers

 Check the [issue tracker](https://github.com/retroenv/nesgo/issues?q=is%3Aissue+is%3Aopen+label%3Adisassembler) for planned features or known bugs.

+Currently, only ROMs that use mapper 0 are supported.

 ## Installation

-Your system needs to have a recent [Golang](https://go.dev/) version installed.
+There are different options to install nesgodisasm, the binary releases do not have any dependencies, compiling the tool from source code needs to have a recent version of [Golang](https://go.dev/) installed.

+1. Download and unpack a binary release from [Releases](https://github.com/retroenv/nesgo/releases)

-Install the latest stable version by running:
+2. Install the latest release from source:

 ```
 go install github.com/retroenv/nesgo/cmd/nesgodisasm@latest
 ```

-The latest development version can be installed using:
+3. Build the current development version:

 ```
 git clone https://github.com/retroenv/nesgo.git